Mrs Juliet Brook

 CILex Accreditation and Development Lead, Senior Lecturer

-I am a Senior Lecturer at Portsmouth Law School, specialising in property law.
-My research focuses on the law of succession, and my chapter Banks v Goodfellow (1870): Defining Testamentary Capacity is due to be published in Landmark Cases in Succession Law in autumn 2019: https://www.bloomsburyprofessional.com/uk/landmark-cases-in-succession-law-9781509919000/
+I am a Principal Lecturer at Portsmouth Law School, specialising in property law.
+My research focuses on the law of succession, and my chapter Banks v Goodfellow (1870): Defining Testamentary Capacity was published in Landmark Cases in Succession Law in autumn 2019: https://www.bloomsburyprofessional.com/uk/landmark-cases-in-succession-law-9781509919000/

 I studied Philosophy at Pembroke College, Cambridge before taking the CPE and the Legal Practice Course at the College of Law, York.
 I qualified as a solicitor in 1998, and specialised in commercial property.
 I taught on the LLB, the Post-Graduate Diploma in Law and the Legal Practice Course at Manchester Metropolitan University before joining the University of Portsmouth as a Senior Lecturer in 2013.